 You’ll find a variety in appearance at CWC–anything from a suit and tie to jeans.
 Don’t worry about what to wear.
 Come as you are!

 We won’t embarrass you or ask you stand up or raise your hand during the service.
 We would love the opportunity to get to know you and for you to get to know us.
 While you’re visiting, stop by The Hub (our welcome desk), outside The Auditorium for more information and receive a special gift put together just for you.

 For the kids

 - Is there anything for my kids to enjoy?

 - Yes!
-On Sunday morning, we have a wonderful program called KidzWay for kids ages 9 mos.- 5th grade during both services.
+We have a wonderful program called KidzWay for kids ages 9 mos.- 5th grade during both services.
 KidzWay is a place where kids learn about God in a fun atmosphere created just for them!

 - For your first visit, stop by a KidzWay check-in kiosk in the Auditorium Foyer and allow 15-20 minutes to get your child connected and to their classroom.